Phase One and Two Environmental Site Assessments

 On occasion a Phase 1 ESA can lead to a Phase 2 ESA.
 A Phase 2 ESA is an intrusive study to test soil and groundwater on the property for possible contamination based on a standard set of criteria.
 A Phase 2 ESA is more time consuming and more expensive than a Phase 1 ESA.
 However as an investor you must factor in potential remediation costs which can exceed the value of the property.
 Part of the process includes soil, groundwater and sediment sampling which may involve drilling and test pits.
 The samples are then tested by certified laboratory to ensure they meet with provincial and federal standards.
 We also have a-la-carte options if you suspect the property is contaminated with certain contaminants.
 For example, the property in question may have been a former dry cleaning business.
 You may decide to do soil testing for specific contaminants instead of doing a full Phase Two ESA.
 You can also bring your own excavation equipment to save on costs.

-For more information or to request a free Phase 1 and 2 ESAs quote please feel free to get in touch with us.
+For more information or to request a free environmental site assessment quote please feel free to get in touch with us.